Skip to Content

 VA appraisals play a crucial role in the VA loan process by ensuring that your new home meets the necessary standards for safe and comfortable living for you and your family.

 Once you’ve filled out your VA lender’s full mortgage application, found a home and put in an offer, your lender will order an appraisal.
-This is a third-party assessment of the property, which the VA will use when processing your loan.
+The appraisal is a critical step in the VA loan process, ensuring that Veterans and active military members receive a home that is a safe, sanitary and sound investment.

 In order to be eligible for a VA loan, a home must offer: